oluwaseyiolukoya/propertyhub_v1/docs/PERMISSIONS_SYSTEM.md

 ## Overview

-PropertyHub uses a **Role-Based Access Control (RBAC)** system where permissions are stored in the database and automatically applied to users based on their assigned roles.
+Contrezz uses a **Role-Based Access Control (RBAC)** system where permissions are stored in the database and automatically applied to users based on their assigned roles.

 ---